Aubry-Mather Theory for Lorentzian Manifolds: Introduction

-The results in these notes include an adequate analogue, called the stable time separation, of the stable norm (or Mather's $\beta$-function), the relations between the convexity properties of the stable time separation and maximal causal geodesics in the Abelian cover of $(M,g)$.
-Further we prove the existence of calibrations for class A spacetimes and the analogue of the Mather graph theorem.
-Finally we introduce the Lorentzian Hedlund examples (for the Riemannian case see \cite{ba}).
-These examples give an idea in what sense the obtained results are optimal.
+The main results include the existence and multiplicity of maximal ergodic measures, see Theorem \ref{P10}, the existence of calibrations for class A spacetimes, see Theorem \ref{P20-}, the relation between maximal measures and calibrations, see Theorem \ref{P20+}, and versions of Mather's graph theorem, see Theorems \ref{T20}, \ref{C22}, and \ref{T23}.
+Finally in Section \ref{hedex} we introduce the Lorentzian Hedlund examples which show the optimality of the obtained results.

-The article is organized as follows.
-First we briefly review the necessary tools and results in Lorentzian geometry.
-In section \ref{dipl} we give an account of previous Aubry-Mather theories in Lorentzian geometry.

-In section \ref{sec4} we introduce the stable time separation and prove its first properties.
-The rest of the section is devoted to finite Borel measures $\mu$ on $TM$ with support contained in the set of future pointing tangent vectors and invariant under a suitable reparameterization of the geodesic flow of $(M,g)$.
-We define the {\it average length} of $\mu$ (analogous to the action)

-and the rotation class $\rho(\mu)\in H_1(M,\R)$ of $\mu$ like in \cite{ma}.
-The existence of maximal invariant measures in a given homology class $h$ in the stable time cone $\T$ follows from the properties of class A spacetimes (for the definition of $\T$ see \cite{suh103} and section \ref{sec2}).

-In section \ref{sec5} we define calibrations in order to understand the relation between maximal invariant measures and maximizers of $(M,g)$, i.e. future pointing pregeodesics which lift to maximal pregeodesics in the Abelian cover.
-Here calibrations are Lipschitz time functions on the Abelian cover equivariant under the action of $H_1(M,\Z)_\R$ and growing with the least amount possible along future pointing curves.
-We verify the existence of calibrations for class A spacetimes.
-Our approach is similar to the one given in \cite{buik}.

-Section \ref{S3.4} then studies the relationships between maximal measures and future pointing maximizers of $(M,g)$.
-We prove that every pregeodesic whose tangent curve is contained in the support of a maximal measure with rotation class contained in $\T^\circ$ is a maximizer.
-Further we prove that any calibrated curve (for the definition see section \ref{S3.4}) is timelike and the tangents are bounded away from the light cones in $TM$.
-The existence of calibrations and calibrated curves then proves that every class A spacetime contains at least one timelike maximizer such that the closure of its tangents is contained in the timelike vectors.

-One of the grand results in Aubry-Mather theory is the so-called Lipschitz graph theorem in \cite{ma}.
-It states that the projection $\pi\colon TM\to M$ restricted to the support of any minimal measure is injective and the inverse of the restriction is Lipschitz continuous.
-The proof relies on a shortening principle for minimizers.
-The idea is local in nature and obvious for self-intersecting curves.
-Surprisingly the estimate is true for minimal curves passing each other with a bound on the distance of the directions relative to the distance of the base points.
-This bound in turn is responsible for the Lipschitz continuity of $(\pi|_{supp \, \mathfrak M_\alpha})^{-1}$.

-The picture changes for the problem of maximal measures in the Lorentzian case.
-For general maximal measures we prove a $1/2$-H\"older continuity of $(\pi|_{supp \, \mathfrak M_\alpha})^{-1}$ in section \ref{sec7}.
-With the present techniques this result is optimal in the general case.
-Whether there exists a non-local argument and if this can be applied is the subject of further research.
-Contrary if we bound the support of the maximal measures away from the light cones, we retain the Lipschitz continuity of $(\pi|_{supp \, \mathfrak M_\alpha})^{-1}$.
-The difference to the general case is mostly due to local connectivity arguments true with less strict assumptions in the timelike case than in the general case.